 Do customers have access to monitoring tools?

-Customers have the ability to check the status of the Epicor Cloud solution at any time for availability and/ or maintenance activities using https://status.epicor.com/.
+Customers can check the status of the Epicor Cloud solution at any time for availability and/ or maintenance activities using https://status.epicor.com/.
 You may subscribe to receive text or email notifications regarding scheduled maintenance and upcoming upgrades posted to the site.
 Please note this provides a global view of all environments in a single dashboard.
-As a SaaS service, Epicor is responsible for monitoring the performance of your individual platform.
+As a SaaS service, Epicor is responsible for monitoring the performance of your platform.

 Kinetic Application Questions Relating to Cloud Deployment